Home Lads Home

 Practice night invariably involves a fair amount of laughter and ribaldry - see The Craic.

-We can be quite well behaved in public and will accept bookings for dinners, fetes, parties, weddings, civic receptions, club nights, pub nights, beer festivals and the like.
+We can be quite well behaved in public and will accept bookings for dinners, product launches, parties, weddings, civic receptions, fetes, club nights, pub nights, beer festivals and the like.

 We were delighted with a recent note from Cllr Pam Jones, Alton Town Mayor saying: "Thank you to the Kings Pond Shanty men for coming along to entertain us so well at my Mayoral reception.
 It was great to hear the complimentary comments afterwards."